-To the Board of Directors of YPF SOCIEDAD ANONIMALegal address: Av.
+To the Board of Directors of YPF SOCIEDAD ANONIMA Av.
 Pte.
-Roque Sáenz Peña 777

-Buenos Aires City
+Roque Sáenz Peña 777 Buenos Aires City

-CUIT No 30-54668997-9

-1. Identification of financial statements subject to limited review
+1. Identification of financial statements subject to audit

-We have reviewed the balance sheet of YPF SOCIEDAD ANONIMA (an Argentine Corporation) as of September 30, 2007 and the related statements of income, changes in shareholders' equity and cash flows for the nine-month period then ended.
-We have also reviewed the consolidated balance sheet of YPF SOCIEDAD ANONIMA and its controlled and jointly controlled companies as of September 30, 2007, and the related consolidated statements of income and cash flows for the nine-month period then ended, which are presented as supplemental information in Schedule I. These financial statements are the responsibility of the Company's Management.
+We have audited the balance sheet of YPF SOCIEDAD ANONIMA (an Argentine Corporation) as of December 31, 2007 and the related statements of income, changes in shareholders' equity and cash flows for the year then ended.
+We have also audited the consolidated balance sheet of YPF SOCIEDAD ANONIMA and its controlled and jointly controlled companies as of December 31, 2007 and the related consolidated statements of income and cash flows for the year then ended, which are presented as supplemental information in Schedule I.

+These financial statements are the responsibility of the Company's Management.
+Our responsibility is to express an opinion on these financial statements based on our audit.